HOME > MANCHESTER PRIDE INVESTIGATION

 Such as this leaflet from 2004 which, at first glance, shows 'how your money was spent' and a 100% pie chart.

 But, take a closer look...
 It actually starts out with a net proceeds figure, after 50% of Operation Fundraiser's income has been handed over to Manchester Pride/Marketing Manchester to cover costs.
-The sum that was handed over was £165,596, the same as the net proceeds figure.
+The sum that was handed over was £165,596, the same as the net proceeds amount.
 Read more...

 Lots of people won't know what net proceeds means or won't notice.
 This misleading leaflet makes the final charity amount look like a larger percentage of the income than it really was and makes 'expenditure' seem smaller.